 - Milestone Center – The shopping center offers a variety of stores including Target, Wal-Mart, Home Depot, Best Buy, PetSmart, Staples, Kohl’s, and Giant Food.

 - BlackRock Center for the Arts – The arts center offers a wide range of art classes, performances, and exhibits for all ages.

-- Butler’s Orchard - The family owned farm grows more than 25 kinds of fruits, vegetables, and flowers.
-There is a farm market and seasonal pick-your-own produce.
+- Butler’s Orchard - The family-owned farm grows more than 25 kinds of fruits, vegetables, and flowers.
+There are a farm market and seasonal pick-your-own produce.
 Annual festivals bring the community together to celebrate the seasons.

 - South Germantown Recreational Park – The park includes hiking trails, picnic facilities, an indoor sports complex, 22 soccer fields with a lighted stadium, baseball and softball fields, a playground, archery range, golf driving range, two miniature golf courses, a splash playground, model boating lake, a tot lot, and an indoor aquatic center.